Kubessandra/KubeStack/CONTRIBUTING.md

 Install the CLI through the [official documentation page](https://www.ory.sh/docs/getting-started/local-development).

+Once installed, you will need an account and a project.
+To do so, follow the [official guide](https://www.ory.sh/docs/guides/cli/cli-basics#create-ory-network-account-and-project).
+You should end up using `ory auth` to create / log-in to an account, and `ory create project` to create a new project if needed.
+You then should be shown some metadata about your project, in particular the project's `SLUG`, which should be inserted as the `ORY_PROJECT_SLUG` env variable.

+If any of these informations / steps is missing, the app will fail to start.

+> :information_source: Authentication and project-creation can also be done using the console at [console.ory.sh](https://console.ory.sh/).

 ### Environment variables.

 You need to replace every `.env.example` that you can find by a `.env` with your environment variables.